WagZol/practice_directors_cut/README.md

 and in forms he could change the details like contacts, prices of the services etc...
 With models and repositories the connection was made with mongoose, and the data could be stored in the collections, but the login, and the forms are missing.

+# Refernece

+Webpage can be found at https://directorscuttest.herokuapp.com/